-The objective of the Master of Science in Information Technology degree program is to provide students with the knowledge and skills to manage information technology systems and projects in an organization.
+The objective of the Information Technology degree program is to provide students with the knowledge and skills to manage information technology systems and projects in an organization.
 Required coursework builds a depth in business technologies, systems analysis and design and technology management.
-The outcomes of the program are:

-- Analyze a problem, identify and define the computing requirements appropriate to its solution - Design, implement and evaluate a computer-based system, process, component, or program to meet desired needs - Implement strategic planning in the area of information systems - Use current techniques, skills and tools necessary for computing practice - Determine existing and emerging technologies relevant to operations of an organization - Apply project management principles to information technology projects. - Address professional, ethical, legal, security, and social issues and responsibilities - Recognize the need for and an ability to engage in, continuing professional development
+- Analyze a problem, and identify and define the computing requirements appropriate to its solution - Design, implement and evaluate a computer-based system, process, component or program to meet desired needs - Implement strategic planning in the area of information systems - Use current techniques, skills and tools necessary for computing practice - Determine existing and emerging technologies relevant to operations of an organization - Apply project management principles to information technology projects - Address professional, ethical, legal, security, and social issues and responsibilities - Recognize the need for and an ability to engage in continuing professional development

-MASTER OF SCIENCE IN INFORMATION TECHNOLOGY CREDIT HOURS
+INFORMAT CREDIT HOURS

+GU500 Graduate Student Success 1

 BA685 eBusiness 3

-IS515 Management of Info Systems 3
+IS515 Management of Information Systems 3

 IS535 Telecommunications 3

 IS665 Data Communications 3

-IS696 Network Systems Design 3
+18696 Network Systems Design 3

 IS545 Emerging Technologies 3

-IS675 Systems Design (CS270 or CS371) 3
+IS675 Systems Design (CS325 or CS371) 3

 BA647 Project Management Integration Framework (BA646) 3

 BA645 Project Management Essentials 3

 IS649 Information Technology Project Management (BA645) 3

 IS525 Information Systems Strategic Planning 3

 BA599 Capstone Project (Completion of the Degree Requirements) 3

-36
+TOTAL REQUIRED HOURS 37